-A.B. on (date) at (area) within the District in Region, being employed by Tanzania Revenue Authority as a Tax Assessor, corruptly solicited advantage namely, Tanzanian Shillings Five Hundred Thousand (TZS 500,000/=) from C.D., as an inducement to forbear from including C.D's name in the list of tax defaulters, an act which was in relation to his principal's business/affairs.
+A.B. on (date) at (area) within the .....
+District in ......
+Region, being employed by Tanzania Revenue Authority as a Tax Assessor, corruptly solicited advantage namely, Tanzanian Shillings Five Hundred Thousand (TZS 500,000/=) from C.D., as an inducement to forbear from including C.D's name in the list of tax defaulters, an act

-CORRUPT TRANSACTIONS, Contrary to section 15(1) (b) and (2) of the Prevention and Comparing of Comparing Act.
-ICAR, 230 R.E.
-2010.

-and Combating of Corruption Act, [CAP.
+CORRUPT TRANSACTIONS, Contrary to section 15(1) (b) and (2) of the Prevention and Combating of Corruption Act, [CAP.
 329 R.E 2019]

-1. Corruptly Done with a - , i.Conspiracy
+Corruptly Done with a wrongful i.Conspiracy

-1. Corruptly i.Conspiracy

-wrongful li Occasionina

-intent and for li.Occassioning
+intent and for Ii.Occassioning

 purposes of loss to a

 obtaining an specified

 advantage authority.

-2. Gives/promises/offers
+Gives/promises/offers

-3. An Agent As defined
+An Agent As defined

 under section

 3 of PCCA.

-4. Any advantage as an The
+Any advantage as an The

 inducement to/reward inducement

 for/on account of or reward

 should be

 designed to

 obtain

 assistance

 from/influenc

 e the decision

 of a person in

 authority.

-5. To do/forbear to do The agent

-anything in relation to need not
+To do/forbear to do anything in relation to

-his principal's affairs necessarily
+his principal's affairs

-or business have
+or business

-· authority to

-do or forbear

-to do

-anything in

-relation to the

-principal's

-affairs or

-business.

-2 431110001 l
+Corruptly Gives/promises/offers An Agent Any advantage as an inducement to/reward for/on account of To do/forbear to do anything in relation to his principal's affairs CorruptlyDone with a wrongful intent and for purposes of obtaining an advantageGives/promises/offersA A AgentAn AgentAs defined under section 3 of PCCA.Any advantage as an inducement to/reward for/on account ofThe inducement or reward should be designed to obtain assistance from/influenc e the decision of a person in authority.To do/forbear to do anything in relation to his principal's affairsDone with a wrongful intent and for purposes of obtaining an advantage wrongful intent and for purposes of obtaining an advantageGives/promises/offersAn AgentAs defined under section 3 of PCCA.Any advantage as an inducement to/reward for/on account ofTo do/forbear to do anything in relation to his principal's affairs